 Main rules of cash distribution, processing and recycling

-Based on the second amendment of the Banknote Decree, as of 1 October 2014 the cash processing organisations may perform the examination of the banknotes in terms of authenticity and fitness for circulation only by banknote handling machines that have successfully passed the quality control test of MNB.
+Cash processing organisations may perform the examination of the banknotes in terms of authenticity and fitness for circulation only by banknote handling machines that have successfully passed the quality control test of the MNB.

 As regards the foreign banknotes and coins, the sorting requirements applicable to the fitness for circulation, prescribed by the issuing country, must be followed.
 In the case of foreign banknotes and coins unfit for recycling, the foreign institution that issued the given currency should be contacted for further information.